 IRWD communicated with DSOD staff to confirm DSOD responsibilities as described in this EAP.
-These DSOD responsibilities were provided to IRWD by the regional engineer via email on December 12, 2019.
+These DSOD responsibilities were provided to IRWD by Richard Draeger, the regional engineer, via email on December 12, 2019.

-2.2.7 National Weather Service Weather Forecast Office
+2.1.7 National Weather Service Weather Forecast Office

 The NWS has a congressional mandate to issue official public warnings for all weather-related events, including dam breaches and flooding.
 The NWS communicates all flash flood watches and warnings based on the inundation maps provided in this EAP.
-The San Diego WFO has a copy of the enclosed inundation map and will issue official public warnings upon notification, as appropriate, and in coordination with the OCSD EMD.
+The San Diego Weather Forecast Office has a copy of the enclosed inundation map and will issue official public warnings upon notification, as appropriate, and in coordination with City of Newport Beach and the OCSD EMD.